puppetlabs/puppet-docs/source/guides/plugins_in_modules.markdown

     /etc/puppet/modules/custom/lib/puppet/parser/functions
     /etc/puppet/modules/custom/lib/facter

+Note: 0.25.x versions of Puppet have a known bug whereby plugins are instead loaded from the deprecated `plugins` directories of modules when applying a manifest locally with the `puppet` command, even though puppetmasterd will correctly serve the contents of `lib/` directories to agent nodes.
+This bug is fixed in Puppet 2.6.

 ## Enabling Pluginsync

 After setting up the directory structure, we then need to turn on pluginsync in our puppet.conf configuration file on both the master and the clients: